skoskosko/todo-demo/cloudformation/README.md

 To get the url go to aws console EC2 > Load Balancers Open Todo-ServiceLoadBalancer and get the DNS name.

-That is the public url for the application in aws
+That is the public url for the application in aws add

+/ is front
+/docs/ is swagger
+/api/notes for example returns all notes.